Sfiso10/EEE3088F_MM_Project_Group-68/README.md

 # EEE3088F_MM_Project_Group-68

-Certainly!
-Here's an updated README file that includes the power subsystem:

 ---

-# Micromouse Project

 This repository contains the code and documentation for my Micromouse project, developed for [insert course or competition name here].